dmytroKarataiev/MovieDb/README.md

 * Scrolling is continuous
 * You can watch trailers inside of the app (YouTube API)
 * You can save your favorite movies
+* Search by movie titles

 ## Development plans
 * Tablet Design
-* Search by movie titles, actors (whatever is available from Movie DB API)

 ## API Keys
 For this app to work you have to acquire API keys and put them into gradle.properties file.